 The requirement for a review at the end of a defined period does not preclude an earlier evaluation and decision on continuance, and, of course, frequent feedback on performance is encouraged.
 (Also see Sections 5.2.1 Principal Research Scientist, Principal Research Engineer, Principal Research Associate, 5.2.2 Research Scientist, Research Engineer, Research Associate, and 5.3.1 Senior Research Scientist, Senior Research Engineer, Senior Research Associate.)

 The limits on the principal and senior categories are guides and not precise limits.
 These limits will apply unless there are circumstances unique to the department or laboratory/center that warrant a higher limit.
 Exceptions should be recommended by the department head or laboratory/center director and the senior officer for the area and approved by the Provost, who will be responsible for monitoring the limits.

 5.4.4 Reporting Outside Activities and Interests

 Appointees to campus sponsored research staff positions and to the academic research position of Senior Research Scientist/Engineer/Associate will be asked annually by their department heads and laboratory/center directors to report their outside professional activities and business interests and relationships, identifying any that have the potential for conflict with the Institute's interests.
-The Faculty Committee on Outside Professional Activities is available for consultation in doubtful situations or those of unusual complexity.
 Certain faculty and staff are subject to investigator disclosure requirements by federal agencies.
 In those cases, the specific policy should be obtained from the Director of the Office of Sponsored Programs or the Vice President for Research.